Elmessiry/Lite6_chess/README.md

 • start fritz engine

+• connect the chess board to fritz engine and select DGT board from the tool bar

 • in a new terminal navigate to repository folder, then  /windows/src run  python3 main.py  and choose the fritz window if prompted and the robot color